webpolis/blackbird/README.md

 "UseFullCash": true,
 "UntouchedCash": 0.01,
 "CashForTesting": 20.00,
+"MaxExposure": 25000.00,
 ```

 And let's say you have $1,000 on your Bitfinex trading account and $1,100 on your OKCoin trading account.
 The system will then use $990 on each exchange (i.e. $1,000 - 1%).
 So in this example your total exposure will be $1,980.
 Now if you change `UseFullCash` to `false` then the system will use $20 per exchange (total exposure $40).
+`MaxExposure` defines the maximum exposure on each exchange.
+In the example above the maximum size of a trade will be $25,000 per exchange.

 ### E-mail parameters (optional)